U.S. election maps are wildly misleading, so this designer fixed them

 So after work one night, after putting the kids to bed, he spent two hours on a retort.

-“Challenge accepted,” he wrote on October 8, 2019, as he posted the perfect correction: A gif that started as Laura Trump’s 2016 electoral map, but then transitioned to a more accurate representation, which depicted the actual count of red and blue votes in counties across the nation as simple circles, their size proportional to their votes.
-And finally, Americans had a portrait of our country’s voting habits that was accurate: Not the normal sea of red, but a polka dotted country, where blue voters are ever-so-more prominent than red ones.
+“Challenge accepted,” he wrote on October 8, 2019, as he posted the perfect correction: A GIF that started as Laura Trump’s 2016 electoral map but then transitioned to a more accurate representation, which depicted the actual count of red and blue votes in counties across the nation as simple circles, their size proportional to the number of votes.
+And finally, Americans had a portrait of our country’s voting habits that was accurate: Not the normal sea of red, but a polka-dotted country, where blue voters are ever so much more prominent than red ones.

 “The next day it went insane,” says Douïeb.
 “My phone was buzzing with notifications.
 [I gained] 7,000 followers overnight.
 It was mental, to be honest.
 I wasn’t expecting this.”